Find Trade Colleges

 Of the 86 students majoring in engineering tech at MSU Bozeman, 92% are male and 8% are female.

-Read full report on Engineering Technologies at Montana State University
+Full Engineering Technologies at Montana State University Report

 Weber State University came in at #6 in this year’s edition of the Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in the Rocky Mountains Region ranking.
-Located in the small city of Ogden, WSU is a public college with a fairly large student population.
+Located in the city of Ogden, WSU is a public college with a very large student population.

 Women make up 7% of the engineering tech majors at the school.

-Utah Valley University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree engineering technologies programs.
-Located in the city of Orem, UVU is a public school with a fairly large student population.
+With a ranking of #7, Utah Valley University did quite well on this year’s most popular schools for engineering technologies students working on their bachelor’s degree.
+Located in the city of Orem, UVU is a public college with a fairly large student population.

 Of the 39 students majoring in engineering tech at UVU, 90% are male and 10% are female.

-With a ranking of #8, University of Colorado Boulder did quite well on this year’s most popular schools for engineering technologies students working on their bachelor’s degree.
-Located in the midsize city of Boulder, CU - Boulder is a public school with a very large student population.
+University of Colorado Boulder did quite well in this year’s ranking of the most popular places for engineering technologies students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in the midsize city of Boulder, CU - Boulder is a public college with a very large student population.

 About 56% of the students majoring in engineering tech at the school are women while 44% are male.